saysimple/saysimple-plugin-devkit/README.md

 A Saysimple app is a [VueJs component](https://vuejs.org/) that is loaded inside the saysimple platform for users.
 If you want to create an app you need the following

 * An idea on how to create a basic vue app
-* A Saysimple enviroment
+* A Saysimple environment
 * The [devkit](#installation-and-use-of-the-devkit) up and running
 ## Create an app

-First pull the skelleton or the example app
+First pull the skeleton or the example app
 ```
 git clone <TODO:repo name>
 ```

 ### Package.json
-Than change the following parts of the `package.json`
+Then change the following parts of the `package.json`

 #### name
 Change name to your plugin name